wcbrown86/LocalMusic/README.md

 This project is also meant to only be used to show my work and ability to learn new concepts and then apply these concepts into a working project.

-#### Current Work being done.
+#### Current Work being done for core application.
-- [x] Design classes for holding the information gathered from the Live Nation API
+- [x] Design classes for holding the information gathered from the Live Nation API.
-- [x] Design API parser class to use faster JSON parsing
+- [x] Design API parser class to use faster JSON parsing.
+- [x] Implement safe storage of API keys to attempt to maintain application security.
+(Vault was choosen to store secrets)
+- [x] Implement Vault in a Docker container.
-- [x] Design connection to LiveNation's Java API.
+- [ ] Design connection to LiveNation's Java API.
 - [ ] Design connection with Java Spring to connect to SQL database.
+- [ ] Design and implement SQL database to store information gathered.
 - [ ] Implement tests to verify that the data is being pulled from the LiveNation API and then being stored in the LiveMusic database.
 - [ ] Refactor Java code after the testing has been setup and completed.
+- [ ] Design CD/CI pipline to continue application development as the application grows to maintain better deploment, and rolback if needed.
+- [ ] Host application either in house or with a cloud service provider.
+- [ ] Implement Kubernetes enviroment to keep the application running and to provide auto scaling.

+#### Work to be done for application access. (at a high level)
 - [ ] Design a simple user interface to be implemented on a smart phone and tablet.
 - [ ] Implement user interface design and program a functioning iPhone app.
 - [ ] Set up testing for the iPhone application.